East Falls, Philadelphia: Overview

 Located on the banks of the Schuylkill River and next to Fairmount Park, East Falls provides year-round access to walking, jogging, and cycling trails.
 Street fairs, community clean-up days, a robust Community Association, and numerous volunteer opportunities typify life in East Falls.
 The recently completed Arthur Ashe Youth Tennis and Education Center offers instruction to Philadelphia youth in a 9.2 acre, sixteen-court facility that operates in cooperation with the City of Philadelphia, School District of Philadelphia, and others.
 It was built with private funding in partnership with the Commonwealth of Pennsylvania.

 East Falls is best known as the childhood home of Grace Kelly, actress and Princess of Monaco, who grew up at 3901 Henry Avenue.
-In addition, former U.S. Senator Arlen Specter, author and Jewish studies scholar Chaim Potok, Pennsylvania Governor and former Philadelphia Mayor Ed Rendell owned homes in the neighborhood.
-Ravenhill Academy, a school for girls led by the Religious of the Assumption, a Roman Catholic order of nuns founded in France, was attended by Kelly and Corazon Aquino, former President of the Philippines.
-Ravenhill closed in 1977, its grounds and buildings now part of Jefferson University East Falls Campus.
+In addition, former U.S. Senator Arlen Specter, author and Jewish studies scholar Chaim Potok, Pennsylvania governor and former Philadelphia mayor Ed Rendell owned homes in the neighborhood.
+Ravenhill Academy, a school for girls led by the Religious of the Assumption, a Roman Catholic order of nuns founded in France, was attended by Kelly and Corazon Aquino, former president of the Philippines.
+Ravenhill closed in 1977, its grounds and buildings are now part of Jefferson University East Falls Campus.

 East Falls is the site of the demolished Schuylkill Falls Public Housing Project designed by architect Oscar Stonorov.
 Constructed in 1953, Schuylkill Falls stood at Ridge Avenue near Calumet Street and was one of the most studied high-rise public housing designs in the U.S. The building stood vacant for many years and was demolished in 1996.

 East Falls is home to historic Laurel Hill Cemetery, burial place of numerous prominent Philadelphians and other notables.

 Thomas Mifflin School and the former Woman's Medical College, both located in East Falls, have been named to the National Register of Historic Places.